Worried about money?

 To fix, repair, maintain and improve properties and community facilities in deprived areas or for those in need, including decorating the homes of people living with illness and disability.
 Visit Screwfix Foundation website.

-Helping to deliver positive and lasting change to UK society focusing on community and social welfare, education and training and heritage.
+Helping to deliver positive and lasting change to UK society focusing on opportunity, heritage and environment.
 Visit Swire Charitable Trust website.

 To encourage social inclusion through ministries of healing and the arts.
+In exceptional circumstances grants for building work will be considered.
 Visit the Anchor Foundation website.

 Support local communities looking to develop historic buildings, offering grants for early development work and project planning and loans for acquisition and as working capital for project delivery.
 Visit the Architectural Heritage Find website.